teuteuguy/afmw-docs/_labs/00-setup-the-code.md

 ### Mac/Linux

-**Note:** There seems to be an issue running esptool.py with the latest version of MacOs.
+**Note 10:** There seems to be an issue running esptool.py with the latest version of MacOs.
 We are investigating how to solve this issue...
 {: .notice--danger}

-**Note:** If you are compiling on your laptop, you can skip the below commands and simply execute `make flash`.
+**Note 11:** If you are compiling on your laptop, you can skip the below commands and simply execute `make flash`.
 You may need to `make menuconfig` again, and set your serial port accordingly as well as set it's boad rate to 1500000
 {: .notice--primary}

 *  Install esptool.py: